 The bottom line

-Lodash was the right tool for a decade.
-The JavaScript it was designed to paper over is mostly gone. es-toolkit is smaller, faster, TypeScript-native, and ESM-first.
+Lodash was the right tool for a decade, but the JavaScript it was designed to paper over is mostly gone now. es-toolkit is smaller, faster, TypeScript-native, and ESM-first.
 There’s no reason to start a new project with Lodash, and migrating an existing one is mostly a one-line change per import.